git-cola/git-cola/share/doc/git-cola/relnotes.rst

 -----------------------------
 * Auto-completion was added to more tools.

-* `git-dag` is easier to use on smaller displays -- the author field elides its text which allows for a more compact display.
+* `git dag` is easier to use on smaller displays -- the author field elides its text which allows for a more compact display.

-* Selected commits in `git-dag` were made more prominent and easier to see.
+* Selected commits in `git dag` were made more prominent and easier to see.

 * 'Create Branch' learned to fetch remote branches and uses a